TALZENNA- talazoparib capsule

 TALZENNA may cause serious side effects, including:

-See "What is the most important information I should know about TALZENNA?"
+See “What is the most important information I should know about TALZENNA?

 The most common side effects of TALZENNA when taken alone include:

-low red blood cell counts
+decreased red blood cell counts

-low white blood cell counts
+decreased white blood cell counts

 tiredness or weakness

-increased blood glucose levels
+increased blood sugar levels

 increased liver function tests